Contact Tracing, Quarantines, and Personal Safety Expectations

 You are required to self-quarantine and monitor yourself for symptoms.

 I was exposed to an individual who has tested positive for COVID-19 but I was not within six feet of that individual for 15 minutes or more.

 You do not need to self-quarantine, but it is a good idea to monitor yourself for symptoms

 Your health care provider may order COVID-19 testing for you.
 If you receive a positive result, please contact your school.

 Contact your health care provider to discuss your symptoms

 What Happens if a Student, or Staff Member Tests Positive for COVID-19?

-If a student, teacher, or employee test positive for COVID-19, they will be asked to isolate right away.
+Any student, teacher, or employee who tests positive for COVID-19 will be asked to isolate right away.
 This means the person needs to stay at home and away from other people as much as possible.
 The student, teacher, or employee will not be allowed to return to work until the isolation period is complete.

-Isolation occurs until their symptoms get better, they have been fever-free for 24 hours without medicine AND it has been at least 10 days since they first had symptoms or tested positive.
+Isolation occurs until an individual’s respiratory symptoms improve and he or she has been fever-free for 24 hours without medicine AND it has been at least 10 days since the onset of symptoms or testing positive.
 Students, teachers, and employees should not go to school or work until the health department has said they are done with isolation.

 People who have been in close contact with someone who tests positive for COVID-19 are at an increased risk of getting infected and infecting others.
 Close contact means someone was closer than 6 feet or 2 meters (about 2 arm lengths) to a person who has COVID-19 for 15 minutes or longer.
 Contact tracing is how public health workers find the close contacts of someone who has COVID-19.